 Last cooking session and market visit of the week.

-After breakfast at, you will be going to Bodrums largest food market on a guided tour, aiming to return to our kitchen with our chosen produce for a full menu cooking class.
+After breakfast at, you will be going to Bodrums largest food market on a guided tour, aiming to return to the kitchen with your chosen produce for a full menu cooking class.

-The meal will be served with our usual glass of chosen Turkish wine.
+The meal will be served with your usual glass of chosen Turkish wine.

-Our class and meal will be completed by 3 pm.
+Your class and meal will be completed by 15:00.

-We can take you to the airport for your onward flights, or you are very welcome to extend your stay for a couple of days of quiet relaxation.
+You can go to the airport for your onward flights, or you are very welcome to extend your stay for a couple of days of quiet relaxation.
 Or travel on.

 Asli finds that Fodors travel guide sums it up perfectly: Aegean cuisine is in many ways different from Turkish food elsewhere in the country.
 The shared Turkish and Greek culture of the region's past, the climate and soil suitable for growing a wide range of vegetables, and the prevalence of olive trees and olive-oil production have helped the region develop a much more varied and probably healthier way of eating than elsewhere in Turkey.